If Someone Had Known (Abused & Silenced) Movie Review

 My Thoughts in 2022

 Seven years ago when I first saw this, I just thought it was a long public service announcement (PSA) on domestic abuse, or intimate partner violence (IPV).
 The title caught my attention because it covered a serious topic.
 Over twenty years after its release, It looks a lot different in our current society.
 Now, we have strong statistics proving that domestic violence are not overwhelmingly male-on-female.
 It is very close with male attackers on the high end.
 That doesn't account for unreported incidents, though.
+I believe that would prove the ratio to be more female-on-male.
+A study on the occurrence of proxy violence - getting someone initially uninvolved to hurt someone on your behalf - would further substantiate the ratio and expose the "believe all women" narrative.
 Gay couples, particularly lesbian partnerships, are statistically proven to be more "catty."
 Yet, most gay IPV cases I've seen reported were male-on-transwoman.
 More on that later.

 The story is written to ensure you quickly know who are the protagonists and misogynists, erm, antagonists.
 The main character is a complete sweetheart.
 Her sister is a great sibling.
 Her mom is amazing.
 The father talks down on his and downplays disrespect towards women.
 The boyfriend is a whole ass.